HKOLWD/AlexaForce/README.md

 If you have your own verification endpoint, configure the endpoint appropriately in the custom meta data entry.
 You must also add this endpoint in Salesforce as a Remote Site in the Setup menu, at Administer -> Security Controls -> Remote Site Settings.
 An example of the required verification REST service is included in this git repo (alexa-verifier), in Node.js.

 AlexaForce supports authentication with a fixed or generated (by APEX) Bearer token, sent to the verification service as Authorisation header.
-For more information, see the [Token Provider Documentation](docs/TokenGenerator.md)
+For more information, see the [Token Provider Documentation](docs/TokenGenerator.md).
+After setting up the token, make sure to configure it in your alexaforce.Alexa_Skill__mdt

 # Test!
 Your skill should now work.
 Enable the skill in your companion app.
 This companion app is also available in your browser, under Alexa -> Alexa Voice Service in the Amazon Developer portal.